john-hawkins/texturizer/README.md

 ### TODO

 ```
-* Build functionality to process large datasets in chunks.

 * Add capacity to generate features relative to corpus averages
 * Add capacity for comparison features to be generated relative to reference text(s)
-* Add functionality for working with unix shell pipes and streams
+* Investigate functionality for working with unix shell pipes and streams

 ```

 ### Distribution